RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> DEGs opposite behavior looks great !
 Both normalization perform well.
 Maybe THOR-scaled a bit more striking

+Overall, THOR-bigwig looks cleaner (more smooth) and show pattern more in agreement with expression and diff. bound sites

 ### Functional analyses for the expected gene list

-Let's see what are the genes where H3K27me3 goes Up in HET and Down in KO; in agreement with expression changes
+Let's see what are the genes where H3K27me3 goes Up in HET and/or Down in KO; in agreement with expression changes

 ```bash
 conda activate deseq2